-The user may change the parameters that control the overscan, the inter-order background determination, the extraction, the radial velocity computation, the rejection of cosmics, the drift correction.
+The user may change the parameters that control the inter-order background determination, the extraction, the radial velocity computation, the rejection of cosmics, the drift correction.

-For very low S/N regime, readout limited or close to it, it is recommended to use the option smooth for sky subtraction, thus reducing the readout noise contribution from the step of sky subtraction.
+For very low S/N, readout limited regime or close to it: it is recommended to use the smooth option for sky subtraction, reducing the readout noise contribution from the sky subtraction step.

-The recipe parameter background_sw removes the intra-order diffuse background contamination (it does not have to be mis-interpreted by sky background, which is regulated by sky_sub_method and active only for OB-JECT,SKY observations).
-It is evaluated on boxes of size sci_bkgr_grid_size_x × sci_bkgr_grid_size_y and then interpolated all over the frame.
+The recipe parameter background\sw removes the intra-order diffuse background contamination (it must not be misinterpreted as sky background removal, which is regulated by sky\sub\method and is active only for OBJECT,SKY observations).
+The intra-order background is evaluated on boxes of size sci\bkgr\grid\size\x × sci\bkgr\grid\size\y and then interpolated all over the frame.
 The diffuse background is proportional to the dispersed light inside the spectrograph (and thus, to a good approximation, to the total flux recorded in the detector).
-If the diffuse background is not measured correctly (as happens when is negligible), correcting for it will only add an additional source of noise to the flux.
-FP light contributes significantly to the inter-order background and as such exposures with FP on fiber B have the inter-order background correction flag by default at ON.
-In most cases, stellar light does not contribute significantly to inter-order background and as such exposures with SKY on fiber B have the inter-order background and as such exposures for the SKY on fiber B and yet has a very large target flux in fiber A, the user should change the inter-order correction flag to ON.
+If the diffuse background is not measured correctly (as it happens when it is negligible), correcting for it will only contribute additional noise to the flux.
+The FP etalon contributes significantly to the inter-order background and for exposures with FP on fiber B the inter-order background correction flag is set by default to ON.
+In most cases, stellar light does not contribute significantly to inter-order background and for exposures with SKY on fiber B the inter-order background correction flag is set by default to OFF.
+If any exposure points to the SKY on fiber B and nevertheless has a very high target flux in fiber A, the user should change the inter-order correction flag to ON.